 Get exclusive member benefits & effect social change.
 Join Today

 A hammer toe is a deformity that causes your toe to bend or curl downward instead of pointing forward.
 This deformity can affect any toe on your foot.
 It most often affects the second or third toe.
-Although a hammer toe may be present at birth, it usually develops over time due to wearing ill-fitting shoes, such as tight, pointed heels, or arthritis.
+Although a hammer toe may be present at birth, it usually develops over time due to arthritis or wearing ill-fitting shoes, such as tight, pointed heels.
 In most cases, a hammer toe condition is treatable.

 Your toe contains two joints that allow it to bend at the middle and bottom.
-A hammer toe occurs when the middle joint becomes dislocated.
+A hammer toe occurs when the middle joint becomes flexed or bent downward.

 Spinal cord or peripheral nerve damage may cause all of your toes to curl downward.